Zimbabwe African National Union

 The break away from ZAPU was led by Robert Mugabe, Herbert Chitepo, Enos Nkala and Ndabaningi Sithole.
 It was these nationalists who formed ZANU in 1963 in Highfield at Enos Nkala's house.
 Most of the break away nationalists had fallen out of Nkomo's favour resulting in a unity of purpose.
 At the inaugural ZANU conference in 1963, Ndabaningi Sithole was elected as the Chairman.
 Herbert Chitepo was elected as the Secretary General.

-The Maoist doctrine originated from a Chinese revolutionary guru Mao who was popular for pioneering this two tier war relationship.
+The Maoist doctrine originated from Chinese revolutionary doctrine.
+It included a two tier war relationship.
 This doctrine was put into practice through out the course of the Second Chimurenga.
 The Zimbabwe African National Liberation Army (ZANLA) which was the revolutionary wing of ZANU relied heavily on the support of the villagers during the war.
 Bases and camps were established near homesteads for easy supply of food and other basics.
 Furthermore, ZANU got its financial backing from China and this explains why its ideology was drawn from the Chinese.

 Right from its inception, ZANU was marred with internal strife in its rank and file.
 From the 1960s, there were factions emanating from regionalism.
-There was the Karanga camp which comprised of the likes of Rugare Gumbo, Simon Muzenda and Kumbirai Kangai.
-On the other hand there was the Manyika camp which comprised of the likes of Ndabaningi Sithole, Herbert Chitepo and later on Edgar Tekere.
-It was generally believed that all internal disputes which characterised the the liberation struggle emanated from these differences.
+There was the Karanga camp which included Rugare Gumbo, Simon Muzenda and Kumbirai Kangai.
+And there was the Manyika camp which included Ndabaningi Sithole, Herbert Chitepo and later on Edgar Tekere.
+It was generally believed that all internal disputes which characterised the liberation struggle emanated from these differences.

-The Nhari rebellion which almost brought the revolution to a standstill was one of the major instances which exposed the in-house wars in the party.
-The assassination of ZANU chairman Herbert Chitepo in 1975 was believed to be a result of these internal struggles although these rumours were not proved beyond doubt.
+The Nhari Rebellion which almost brought the revolution to a standstill was one of the major instances which exposed the in-house wars in the party.
+The assassination of ZANU chairman Herbert Chitepo in 1975 was believed to be a result of these internal struggles.
+Other evidence shows he was assassinated by the Rhodesians.
 The assassination of Josiah Tongogara in December was also rumoured to be part of the epic internal struggles within the ZANU party.

 Lancaster House Agreement and Ceasefire